Samsung/tizen-docs/docs/application/native/guides/multimedia/image-classification.md

 2. Decode the image file and fill the `g_source` handle with the decoded raw data.

-   In the following example, `sample.jpg` is the image to be classifed and it is in the `<OwnDataPath>` folder.
+   In the following example, `sample.jpg` is the image to be classified and it is in the `<OwnDataPath>` folder.
    The `<OwnDataPath>` refers to your own data path:

     ``` c